evilcoda/tomcat-redis-session-manager/README.markdown

 Overview
 --------

 An session manager implementation that stores sessions in Redis for easy distribution of requests across a cluster of Tomcat servers.
-Sessions are implemented as as non-sticky--that is, each request is able to go to any server in the cluster (unlike the Apache provided Tomcat clustering setup.)
+Sessions are implemented as non-sticky--that is, each request is able to go to any server in the cluster (unlike the Apache provided Tomcat clustering setup.)

 Sessions are stored into Redis immediately upon creation for use by other servers.
 Sessions are loaded as requested directly from Redis (but subsequent requests for the session during the same request context will return a ThreadLocal cache rather than hitting Redis multiple times.)
 In order to prevent collisions (and lost writes) as much as possible, session data is only updated in Redis if the session has been modified.